 Laws Related to Slip and Fall Cases

-The statute of limitations for personal injury cases in Florida is four years.
+The statute of limitations for personal injury cases in Florida is two years.
 This means that your lawsuit must be filed within this time period, or you will not have any legal recourse.
 Because memories can get fuzzy and evidence can be lost over time, it is important to file your slip and fall injury case as soon as possible.

 In addition to paying attention to the statute of limitations, your attorney must prove negligence in the case.
 Your Naples slip and fall attorney must present and prove several factors to meet the legal threshold for negligence.

 Your attorney needs to prove that the property owner had a duty of care to you.
 This means that he or she was responsible for creating a safe environment for visitors to the property.